-The cabinet MUST have an uninterrupted or unbroken ground according to NEC current edition of the NFPA 70 or local codes to minimize personal injury if an electrical fault should occur.
+The cabinet MUST have an uninterrupted or unbroken ground according to NEC NFPA 70-2011 or local codes to minimize personal injury if an electrical fault should occur.
 In Canada, refer to Canadian Electrical Code CSA C22.1.
 This may consist of electrical wire, conduit approved for electrical ground or a listed, grounded power cord (where permitted by local code) when installed in accordance with existing electrical codes.
 Refer to the power cord manufacturer's ratings for proper wire gauge.